mybooking-es/mybooking-wp-plugin/readme.txt

 * First release.

 == Upgrade Notice ==

+= 1.5.2 =
+* Fixed Manage duplicate Tabs on iPhone and iPad

 = 1.5.1 =
 * Fixed renting process : duplicateTab and not available stock response on create new reservation